pilosI/python_data_analysis-eng/2nd_metrics/README.md

-# 2. Business performance analysis for the marketing analytics department.
+# 2. Business metrics analysis for the marketing analytics department.

 ## Project Description
 Evaluation of channels for attracting users to the Internet service.